 To have the exact & up-to-date requirements according to your nationality, please contact the consulate of the Dominican Republic in your home country.
 We’ve written a more in-depth article about it here.

 Health insurance in the Dominican Republic is readily available.
 It is essential to have one while living here!
 There are several providers, although many people will purchase through the banks, especially El Banco Popular and Banreservas.
-As well as via the banks the other main providers are Monumental and ARS Universal, which are also insurance brokers who deal with all companies, and their policies.
+As well as via the banks the other main providers are Monumental and ARS Universal, which is also insurance brokers who deal with all companies, and their policies.

 Motor insurance is compulsory and is also easily available.
-Everyone has to have Third Party cover which is around US$ 400 dollars a year depending on the value of the vehicle.
+Everyone has to have Third Party cover which is around 400 dollars a year depending on the value of the vehicle.

 Home insurance is available but is rarely taken out.
-In the case of a mortgage the bank will insist on building insurance, as well as on life assurance.
-However the vast majority of people do not bother insuring homes as the construction is almost always concrete and less likely to have fire damage.
+In the case of a mortgage, the bank will insist on building insurance, as well as on life assurance.
+However, the vast majority of people do not bother insuring homes as the construction is almost always concrete and less likely to have fire damage.
 It is possible to have hurricane insurance but this depends on the number of glass windows (many homes have only open shutters with no glass) and given the location of the DR it is expensive.
 Theft insurance is also expensive.

 The Dominican healthcare system has been undergoing reforms since 2001, which is good news for everyone involved.
-The old system was underfunded, inefficient, low quality, and resulted in a lot of out-of-pocket expenses for the patients — even the poorest of Dominican society.
+The old system was underfunded, inefficient, and low quality, and resulted in a lot of out-of-pocket expenses for the patients — even the poorest of Dominican society.
 The new system is split into three clear tiers: